-90 Mile Beach Plan
+Ninety Mile Beach Plan

 The land was subdivided into about 11,800 small lots from 1955 to 1969 before the introduction of planning controls.
-The land was sold by developers using misleading methods to thousands of people and in many cases to new migrants in Australia.
+The land was sold by developers using misleading methods to thousands of people and in many cases to newly arrived migrants.

-Environmental studies have also confirmed that the land should never have been sold for residential development due to its high conservation values.
+Environmental studies have also confirmed that the land should never have been sold for residential development because of its high conservation values.

 Victorian Ombudsman Report

-The Government’s response was to support Recommendation 4 stating “The department (DELWP) remains committed to working with and supporting council to achieve sustainable future ownership and management of the land, consistent with the adjacent Gippsland Lakes Coastal Park.”
+The Government’s response was to support Recommendation 4 stating: “The department (DELWP) remains committed to working with and supporting council to achieve sustainable future ownership and management of the land, consistent with the adjacent Gippsland Lakes Coastal Park".

-We are committed to achieve a long-term solution for the inappropriate subdivisions land, to provide certainty for affected landowners and resolve this long-standing issue, in the public interest for the benefit of all.
+We are committed to achieve a long-term solution for the inappropriate subdivisions land to provide certainty for affected landowners and resolve this long-standing issue in the public interest for the benefit of all.

-Page last updated: 21/07/21
+Page last updated: 09/11/22